LNSHRIVAS/quickserveml/CLI_ENHANCEMENT_SUMMARY.md

 - ✅ Proper error handling and visual feedback

 The CLI now provides a significantly enhanced user experience while maintaining full backward compatibility and accessibility.

+## Model Registry CLI Enhancements

+- Added comprehensive CLI commands for model registry management:
+  - `registry-add`: Register models with metadata and versioning
+  - `registry-list`: List all registered models with filters and verbose output
+  - `registry-update`: Update model metadata, status, and metrics
+  - `registry-compare`: Compare two model versions with dynamic metrics
+  - `registry-export`: Export models from the registry
+  - `serve-registry`: Deploy models directly from the registry
+  - `benchmark-registry`: Benchmark and save metrics for registry models
+- All registry commands feature rich formatting, color-coded output, and structured tables
+- Registry workflows are integrated with benchmarking, comparison, and deployment for a seamless user experience
+- Professional error handling and feedback for all registry operations